 While women mature one egg every month, men are constantly working to produce millions of sperms.
 The purpose of the sperm is to penetrate an egg.
 A sperm cell is created in 2-3 months.
 The average sperm can only live for a few weeks.
 At least 40 million sperms are released in one ejaculation.

 Testosterone is a hormone that controls the production of sperm.
 When sperm is formed, it is stored in each testicle.
 Before ejaculation, sperm mixes with semen.
 Although there are millions of sperms released in a single ejaculation, only one can fertilize an egg.
 The gender of your child is dependent on the sperm that penetrates your egg first.
-A sperm with an X chromosome will conceive a girl.
-A sperm with a Y chromosome will conceive a boy.
+Sperm with an X chromosome will conceive a girl.
+Sperm with a Y chromosome will conceive a boy.

 RELATED ARTICLE: How Do Men’s Testicles Know to Make Sperm?

 How Sperm Meets Egg